 Starch was isolated from cassava, corn, and cocoyam employing a traditional slurry and sedimentation methodology (Aina et al., 2012; Otegbayo et al., 2014).
 The tubers and grains underwent washing, grating, and subsequent mixing with water.
 The resultant slurry was subjected to filtration through muslin cloth, allowing the starch milk to settle for a duration of 24 hours.
 The supernatant was decanted, and the wet starch cake was subjected to sun-drying for a period of 48 hours (Srichuwong et al., 2005).
 Subsequently, the dried starch was milled into a fine powder utilizing a laboratory grinder and stored in hermetically sealed containers.

-2.3 Synthesis of Polyurethanes
+2.3 Synthesis of Polyurethane

 The synthesis of polyurethane foam was carried out using a one-shot, free-rise polymerization technique (Akindoyo et al., 2016).
 In a standard procedure, DMAE was initially dissolved in water (Mills, 2007).
 Subsequently, silicone oil was introduced into the aqueous mixture under moderate agitation to yield a homogeneous, slightly opaque emulsion (Zhang et al., 1999).
 This emulsion was then integrated into the polyol phase under continuous mechanical stirring.
 The ZnO catalyst was incorporated into the polyol-emulsion amalgamation, resulting in a uniform, creamy suspension (Rahman, 2020).